 The special treatment instills brand loyalty and converts occasional shoppers into regular ones.
 Both of which are good for business.

 Machines that connect to the internet and the cloud are able to learn from the data gathered by the network as a whole and adjust accordingly, optimizing the system’s performance.
 However, connection to the internet and the cloud is not always a guarantee.
 That is where edge computing comes in.

 Edge computing refers to technology attached to physical machines, such as a gas turbine, a jet engine, or an MRI scanner.
 It allows for the data to be processed and analyzed where it is collected, as opposed to it being done in the cloud or at a data center.

 Edge computing doesn’t replace the cloud.
 It simply allows machines to act alone on new data insights when needed.
 In other words, machines on the edge can learn and adjust based on their own experience, independent of the larger network.

 Edge computing solves the problem of network accessibility and latency.
 Now devices can be placed in areas where a network connection is bad or nonexistent without it reflecting on the results of the analysis.
 Furthermore, edge computing can offset some of the costs of usage and maintenance of cloud computing for data sharing.

-For computer vision software, this means a possibility to respond even better in real time, and only move relevant insights to the cloud for further analysis.
+Today’s computer vision market trends imply the use of advanced technologies, and for computer vision systems, this means a possibility to respond even better in real time, and only move relevant insights to the cloud for further analysis.
 This feature is especially useful for autonomous cars.

 In order to operate safely, the vehicles will need to gather and analyze vast amounts of data pertaining to their surroundings, directions, and weather conditions, not to mention communicating with other vehicles on the road, all without latency.
 Replying on a cloud solution to analyze the data can be dangerous as latency can lead to accidents.